borisPristupa/simple/README.md

 * #### SpringAOP
     A Spring Boot-based application, demonstrating a simple usage of [Spring AOP](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aop) for conditional logging.

     Contains examples of a pointcut (by custom annotation), an aspect and an advice of @Before type (see the link above).
+There is also an example of "inner call", when annotated method is not affected by AOP because of being called not through a proxy, but from the same class.
-    **Important:** AOP in Spring is done via proxying.
+    **Important:** Spring AOP is done by proxying.
 In this project, a CGLIB proxy is used.
 The other common way is using JDK dynamic proxies.
-More about them [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aop-proxying "About proxying mechanisms in Spring AOP").
+You can find more about proxying in Spring AOP [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aop-proxying "About proxying mechanisms in Spring AOP").